Study: Dermatologists the ‘pioneers’ For Facial Injectables

 “Dermatologists are the best specialists for facial injectables,” said Dr. Ibrahimi.

-He continues to analyze the data on who is considered the pioneers for other non-invasive cosmetic procedures.
+He continues to analyze the data on who is considered the pioneer for other non-invasive cosmetic procedures.
 The full study is expected to be released in 2015.